nicolassturmel/media-network-manager-cloud/README.md

 Does simple query to get SDP from RRTSP

 ### MnMs-desktop

+## About the poject owner

+I am Nicolas Sturmel, technical product manager and developer at Merging Technology, focusing on Media Network implmentations (test, validation, tools for users and installers).

+This project is not link with Merging, any question or comment should go through me or this github page and will be handled on a best effort basis.

+## Licence

+MIT: do what you want with the code.
+If you are looking for a custom solution, you can contact me !

 The electron app builder, firt run npm cloud-copy before npm package-<system>